andrey21322/mern-amazona/README.md

 # mern-amazona

 # ABOUT PROJECT
-This RESTfull app is full copy amazon store.
-Here is auth/register logic (with admin root), crud components, perosonal orders and order history, reviews and all this is connected with database (MongoDB)
+This RESTfull app is amazon like app.
+Here is auth/register logic (with roles), products cards, that can edit\delete only admin, perosonal orders and order history, reviews and all this is connected with database (MongoDB)

 # HOW TO INSTALL
-install this project from my github and open two terminals with project folder

 # FIRST TERMINAL
 cd frontend -> npm install --force -> npm run start